Welcome to the Loco Shed

 We often wonder what the many

-American Hotel guests think when they hear this sound on a cold foggy winters night!
+American Hotel guests think when they hear this

 Or, if you have broadband, why not check out our locos in action